dsa015/atkis_master_project/README.md

 # atkis_master_project

-My master thesis/project about the ATKIS dataset
+My master thesis/project about the ATKIS dataset.
+This project utilies the Virtual Knowledge Graph framework (VKG) for integrating the geospatial datasets of ATKIS (DLM250).

 # How to start?